Ford Motor (NYSE:F) Shares Sold by Waycross Investment Management Co

-Waycross Investment Management Co decreased its position in Ford Motor (NYSE:F – Free Report) by 9.6% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 66,854 shares of the auto manufacturer’s stock after selling 7,068 shares during the quarter.
-Ford Motor accounts for about 1.0% of Waycross Investment Management Co’s investment portfolio, making the stock its 28th largest holding.
-Waycross Investment Management Co’s holdings in Ford Motor were worth $830,000 at the end of the most recent reporting period.
+Waycross Investment Management Co reduced its position in shares of Ford Motor (NYSE:F – Free Report) by 9.6% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 66,854 shares of the auto manufacturer’s stock after selling 7,068 shares during the period.
+Ford Motor makes up about 1.0% of Waycross Investment Management Co’s investment portfolio, making the stock its 28th largest position.
+Waycross Investment Management Co’s holdings in Ford Motor were worth $830,000 at the end of the most recent quarter.

-Other large investors also recently bought and sold shares of the company.
-Meridian Wealth Management LLC grew its position in shares of Ford Motor by 86.4% during the third quarter.
-Meridian Wealth Management LLC now owns 657,842 shares of the auto manufacturer’s stock worth $8,170,000 after buying an additional 304,923 shares in the last quarter.
-Mackenzie Financial Corp lifted its stake in Ford Motor by 110.5% during the third quarter.
-Mackenzie Financial Corp now owns 700,928 shares of the auto manufacturer’s stock worth $8,460,000 after purchasing an additional 367,977 shares during the last quarter.
-SG Americas Securities LLC lifted its stake in Ford Motor by 44.1% during the third quarter.
-SG Americas Securities LLC now owns 777,055 shares of the auto manufacturer’s stock worth $9,651,000 after purchasing an additional 237,763 shares during the last quarter.
-Kentucky Retirement Systems bought a new position in Ford Motor during the third quarter worth $3,776,000.
-Finally, ProShare Advisors LLC lifted its stake in Ford Motor by 0.4% during the second quarter.
-ProShare Advisors LLC now owns 592,161 shares of the auto manufacturer’s stock worth $8,959,000 after purchasing an additional 2,509 shares during the last quarter.
-Institutional investors and hedge funds own 52.73% of the company’s stock.
+A number of other institutional investors have also recently bought and sold shares of F. Snider Financial Group boosted its position in Ford Motor by 100,345.2% during the first quarter.
+Snider Financial Group now owns 219,805,167 shares of the auto manufacturer’s stock worth $3,717,000 after purchasing an additional 219,586,336 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in Ford Motor by 4.1% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 84,734,138 shares of the auto manufacturer’s stock worth $1,282,028,000 after purchasing an additional 3,327,465 shares during the period.
+Geode Capital Management LLC boosted its position in Ford Motor by 2.2% during the second quarter.
+Geode Capital Management LLC now owns 72,311,048 shares of the auto manufacturer’s stock worth $1,091,123,000 after purchasing an additional 1,535,572 shares during the period.
+Fisher Asset Management LLC lifted its holdings in shares of Ford Motor by 18.5% during the second quarter.
+Fisher Asset Management LLC now owns 60,733,261 shares of the auto manufacturer’s stock worth $918,894,000 after buying an additional 9,481,852 shares during the last quarter.
+Finally, Norges Bank acquired a new position in shares of Ford Motor during the fourth quarter worth approximately $419,237,000.
+Hedge funds and other institutional investors own 52.73% of the company’s stock.

-Several equities analysts recently issued reports on the company.
-Morgan Stanley reduced their price objective on Ford Motor from $16.00 to $15.00 and set an “overweight” rating on the stock in a research note on Tuesday, October 31st.
-BNP Paribas cut Ford Motor from an “outperform” rating to a “neutral” rating and set a $12.00 price objective on the stock. in a research note on Wednesday, December 13th.
-StockNews.com started coverage on Ford Motor in a research note on Thursday, October 5th.
-They issued a “hold” rating on the stock.
+A number of brokerages have recently commented on F. Barclays upgraded Ford Motor from an “equal weight” rating to an “overweight” rating and set a $14.00 price target for the company in a report on Wednesday, November 1st.
+BNP Paribas lowered Ford Motor from an “outperform” rating to a “neutral” rating and set a $12.00 price target for the company. in a report on Wednesday, December 13th.
+StockNews.com started coverage on Ford Motor in a report on Thursday, October 5th.
+They set a “hold” rating for the company.
 HSBC started coverage on Ford Motor in a research note on Monday, December 4th.
-They issued a “hold” rating and a $11.30 target price on the stock.
-Finally, Barclays upgraded Ford Motor from an “equal weight” rating to an “overweight” rating and set a $14.00 target price on the stock in a research note on Wednesday, November 1st.
-One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, Ford Motor presently has a consensus rating of “Hold” and an average price target of $14.02.
+They issued a “hold” rating and a $11.30 target price for the company.
+Finally, Morgan Stanley cut their target price on Ford Motor from $16.00 to $15.00 and set an “overweight” rating for the company in a research note on Tuesday, October 31st.
+One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $14.02.

-In related news, insider John Douglas Field purchased 182,000 shares of the company’s stock in a transaction that occurred on Friday, December 8th.
-The shares were purchased at an average price of $11.05 per share, with a total value of $2,011,100.00.
-Following the purchase, the insider now owns 720,176 shares of the company’s stock, valued at approximately $7,957,944.80.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.80% of the stock is owned by corporate insiders.
+In other Ford Motor news, insider John Douglas Field bought 182,000 shares of the firm’s stock in a transaction dated Friday, December 8th.
+The shares were bought at an average price of $11.05 per share, for a total transaction of $2,011,100.00.
+Following the completion of the acquisition, the insider now owns 720,176 shares of the company’s stock, valued at $7,957,944.80.
+The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Company insiders own 0.80% of the company’s stock.

 Ford Motor Price Performance

-Ford Motor (NYSE:F – Get Free Report) last released its earnings results on Thursday, October 26th.
-The auto manufacturer reported $0.39 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.01).
-The firm had revenue of $43.80 billion for the quarter, compared to analyst estimates of $43.94 billion.
+Ford Motor (NYSE:F – Get Free Report) last announced its earnings results on Thursday, October 26th.
+The auto manufacturer reported $0.39 EPS for the quarter, missing the consensus estimate of $0.40 by ($0.01).
+The business had revenue of $43.80 billion for the quarter, compared to the consensus estimate of $43.94 billion.
 Ford Motor had a return on equity of 21.01% and a net margin of 3.54%.
-Ford Motor’s revenue was up 17.8% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.30 earnings per share.
-Research analysts expect that Ford Motor will post 1.86 earnings per share for the current fiscal year.
+Ford Motor’s revenue for the quarter was up 17.8% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.30 EPS.
+As a group, sell-side analysts expect that Ford Motor will post 1.86 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Friday, December 1st.
-Investors of record on Wednesday, November 1st were issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a yield of 5.24%.
-The ex-dividend date was Tuesday, October 31st.
-Ford Motor’s payout ratio is currently 39.22%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, December 1st.
+Stockholders of record on Wednesday, November 1st were issued a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a dividend yield of 5.24%.
+The ex-dividend date of this dividend was Tuesday, October 31st.
+Ford Motor’s payout ratio is presently 39.22%.

 Ford Motor Company Profile